S

 Min

-What it does: Returns the smallest value.
-Works for numbers and dates.
+What it does: Returns the smallest value in the group.
+Works well for numbers and dates.

 Nippon Express — Operations